jiang-du/Video-difference-measurement/README.md

 - During running, press any key in video window to quit.

 - If you do not provide the filename of the input and output, they are respectively the default values "input.mp4" and "output.mp4".

+## Todo

+- [x] Optical flow estimation

+- [x] Support GPU acceleration of GPU by default using OpenCL

+- [ ] Check the file readable or camera available

+- [ ] Process with the arguments

+- [ ] Support multi version of OpenCV